hperrin/svelte-material-ui/form-field/README.md

 * `align`: `'start'` - Where to align the input. ('start' or 'end')
 * `inputId`: `(programatically assigned)` - The ID of the input the label is to be associated with.

+The ID is generated using a module context counter, so you don't need to provide one yourself.
+The format is `SMUI-form-field-{counter}`, and the counter starts at 0.

 #### Events

 All standard UI events are forwarded.